Illinois Institute of Technology's Office of Financial Aid provides financial assistance for students and families.

-The Federal Perkins Loan is a low-interest federal loan for students with exceptional financial need who received a previous Perkins disbursement on or before June 30, 2015.
+The Federal Perkins Loan is a campus-based low-interest federal loan for students with exceptional financial need.
 This loan is made with governmental funds and serviced by the university.
 No interest is charged while the student is enrolled in school.
 When a student leaves school or drops below half-time, the loan enters a nine-month interest-free grace period before the student begins repayment.
 Once repayment begins, the loan accrues five percent of the principal each year.
 Perkins Loan funds are limited and awarded on a first-come, first-served basis.
 The final need criteria for this award are determined each year by the Office of Financial Aid.

-As of early 2016, the Perkins Loan Program is operating because Congress passed the Perkins Loan Program Extension Act of 2015.
+As of early 2017, the Perkins Loan Program is operating because Congress passed the Perkins Loan Program Extension Act of 2015.
 This act extended the program through the 2017-2018 school year.
-If Congress does not reauthorize the Higher Education Act, or chooses not to draft another Perkins Extension Act, Illinois Institute of Technology will not be able to offer Perkins Loans for the 2018-2019 school year.
+If Congress does not reauthorize the Higher Education Act, or chooses not to draft another Perkins Extension Act, Illinois Institute of Technology will not be able to offer Perkins Loans after the 2017-2018 school year.

-Federal Work Study (FWS) provides job funding for students with demonstrated financial need.
+The Federal Work-Study (FWS) program provides campus-based job funding for students with demonstrated financial need.
 Students awarded FWS can earn money to help pay educational expenses and are responsible for finding employment.
-Students can work either on or off campus.
+Students can work either on or off-campus.
 Off-campus jobs will be with private, non-profit organizations or public agencies that provide community service work.
-Students awarded FWS are paid at least the current federal minimum wage or higher, depending on the type of work performed.
+Students awarded FWS are paid the current federal minimum wage or higher depending on the type of work performed.
 Students are paid by the hour and receive a biweekly paycheck.
 FWS students cannot work more than 20 hours per week during the academic year and may not work during their scheduled class times.
-FWS positions are advertised through the Office of Career Service's (OCS) Jobs4Hawks database (web.iit.edu/career-services).
+FWS positions are advertised by the Office of Student Employment through the Jobs4Hawks platform.

 Direct Loan Programs

 Illinois Institute of Technology participates in the Direct Loan program with the Department of Education.
-Interest rates for the loans in this program are determined each year on July 1.
-Interest rates are fixed once a student receives the funds in a given academic year.
-Direct Loans must be repaid over a scheduled period of time after the student leaves school or drops below half-time.
+Fixed interest rates for the loans in this program are determined each year on July 1 by Congress.
 The funds for these loans come from the federal government.
-Below are the types of Direct Loan programs offered to undergraduate students at the university.
+Below are the types of Direct Loan programs offered to students at the university.

 Federal Direct Stafford Loans (Subsidized and Unsubsidized)

-The subsidized Stafford Loan is awarded based on demonstrated financial need.
+The subsidized Stafford Loan is awarded to undergraduate students based on demonstrated financial need.
 Interest does not accrue while the student is enrolled at least half-time.
 The unsubsidized Stafford Loan is a non-need based loan awarded to both undergraduate and graduate students.
 Interest accrues from the time the student receives the loan funds.
-Students have the option of paying the interest while enrolled or having the interest added to the principal after graduation or after dropping to less than half-time enrollment.
-Both Stafford Loans are charged an origination fee (up to three percent) each year before the loan disburses to the student.
+Students have the option of paying the interest while enrolled or having the interest added to the principal upon graduation or after dropping to less than half-time enrollment.
+Both Stafford Loans are charged an origination fee each year before the loan disburses to the student.

-PLUS Loans enable parents with good standing credit to borrow money to help cover educational expenses.
+PLUS Loans enable parents and graduate students with good standing credit to borrow money to help cover educational expenses.
 If a borrower is denied for this loan, they may reapply with an endorser.
 If a parent is not approved for the loan, the Office of Financial Aid may offer additional unsubsidized Stafford Loan funds to an undergraduate.
 PLUS Loans cannot be taken in an undergraduate student’s name.